-It is critically important that staff working in WSAPC build strong relationships, develop high levels of personal resilience and have high expectations where the quality of learning behaviours are concerned.
+It is critically important that staff working in WSAPC build strong relationships, develop high levels of personal resilience, and have high expectations where the quality of learning behaviours are concerned.
 Staff should never ignore or attempt to excuse poor behaviour.
 Rather, they should attempt to understand the reasons why a student is communicating in this negative way.

 WSAPC aims to ensure that all learners have clear boundaries reflected in a behaviour expectation framework that is underpinned by a clear and simple rewards and sanctions ethos that sits alongside a personalised and individualised programme to meet the needs of the student.
+WSAPC has graduated from the Behaviour Hub training programme and this has supported the college with clear and easy expectations to embrace for both students and staff alike.

-Restorative justice, conflict resolution strategies and informal mediation approaches are adopted to enable students to repair and maintain relationships that they have damaged.
+An array of strategies will be used to support student's behaviour including; mentoring, coaching, restorative justice, conflict resolution strategies and informal mediation approaches.
+These are adopted to enable students to repair and maintain relationships that they have damaged.